Super Saturday: Plymouth Community History Festival

 Free, no need to book.

-Enjoy a fun a craft activity inspired by our new Remember Respond Resist exhibition.
+Enjoy a fun a craft activity inspired by our new Remember Respond Resist exhibition and which celebrates The Big Draw 2025.
 Last entries at 12.15pm.

 11am-12.30pm: Artist Talk: In Conversation with Goshka Macuga | Foulston Room